snphillips/job-crawler/README.md

 ```

 ### Create careerPages.py
-The list of careerPages to visit is stored in `careerPages.py` so that it can be added to `.gitignore` file.
+The list of career pages to visit is stored in `careerPages.py`.
 Create a file named `careerPages.py` in the same directory as your script.

 ```
 touch careerPages.py
 ```

-This file should contain the list of websites you want to crawl.
-If you'd like to keep your list of career pages to yourself, confirm that the file has been added to your `.gitignore` to prevent it from being included in version control.
+This file contain the list of websites you want to crawl.

-Sample careerPages.py.
+Below is a sample `careerPages.py`.
 Replace the placeholder urls with your own list.

 ```
 careerPages = [